The Edge of the Star Wars Galaxy launches

 Fans of the animated Star Wars shows will find even more creatures and characters to discover.

 As if walking and eating your way around the Outer Rim were not immersive enough, your phone's Disney Play app now has a Galaxy's Edge mode.
 Guests are encouraged to create a profile and use the app to translate alien languages, peak inside containers, interact with droids and open door panels.
-The app, with its easy puzzles, transmissions to monitor, and multiplayer game (Resistance v First Order) with other guests, can engage any guest waiting in a long line, which is to say, all of them.
+The app contains easy puzzles, transmissions you can "monitor," and multiplayer game that pits the Resistance versus First Order.
+The new features will hopefully engage any guest waiting in a long line, which is to say, all of them.

 But well worth it for the long dreamed chance to pilot the fastest hunk of junk in the galaxy.